Group6CapstoneGroup/music-service/README.md

 **`test/`**

-This directory contains the Postman Collection and Postman Enviornment used for running the automated integration tests via newman.
+This directory contains the Postman Collection and Postman Environment used for running the automated integration tests via newman.